julianvollmer/node-websockets/doc/base.md

 ## Class: WebSocketBase

-The WebSocketBase class provides a high-level api to multiple ws connections.
+The WebSocketBase class provides a high-level api for handling ws connections.

 ### new WebSocketBase([options])